-Place skillet in cold oven.
-Preheat oven to 400 F., leaving the skillet in the preheating oven to heat.
+- Place skillet in cold oven.
+Preheat oven to 400 F. (regular bake setting/not fan assisted) leaving the skillet in the preheating oven to heat.
 Allow skillet to stay in the oven 5-10 after oven is preheated.

-Meanwhile, cut kernels off corn and combine in a bowl with the diced peppers.
+- Meanwhile, cut kernels off corn and combine in a bowl with the diced peppers and sliced red onion.
 Drizzle with olive oil and season with a bit of salt and freshly ground pepper.
 Stir well to combine.

-When skillet is good and hot, carefully remove from oven and add corn mixture.
+- When skillet is good and hot, carefully remove from oven and add corn mixture.
 Quickly spread in an even layer and place in oven.
-Roast for 15 minutes, stirring once half way through.
+Roast for 15-20 minutes, stirring once halfway through, until corn and peppers are tender.
 Remove skillet and stir mixture.
-Turn oven on to broil and place under the broiler (about 6 inches from heat) and allow to broil until corn/peppers begin to char (about 5 minutes, but watch closely so it doesn't burn).
-Remove from oven and allow to cool to warm.
+Allow to stand a few minutes before serving.